JamesChung/reference-docs/go-reference.md

 **There is one situation where recover is recommended.**
 If you are creating a library for third parties, do not let panics escape the boundaries of your public API.
 If a panic is possible, a public function should use a recover to convert the panic into an error, return it, and let the calling code decide what to do with them.

+## Modules & Packages

+* The package name . places all the exported identifiers in the imported package into the current package’s namespace; you don’t need a prefix to refer to them.

+* Package names can be shadowed.

+### Godoc

+The rules/conventions are:

+* Place the comment directly before the item being documented with no blank lines between the comment and the declaration of the item.

+* Start the comment with two forward slashes (//) followed by the name of the item.

+* Use a blank comment to break your comment into multiple paragraphs.

+* Insert preformatted comments by indenting the lines.

+Comments before the package declaration create package-level comments.
+If you have lengthy comments for the package (such as the extensive formatting documentation in the fmt package), the convention is to put the comments in a file in your package called `doc.go`.

+### The `internal` Package

+Sometimes you want to share a function, type, or constant between packages in your module, but you don’t want to make it part of your API.
+Go supports this via the special internal package name.

+When you create a package called internal, the exported identifiers in that package and its subpackages are only accessible to the direct parent package of internal and the sibling packages of internal.

+### The `init` Function

+When you declare a function named init that takes no parameters and returns no values, it runs the first time the package is referenced by another package.

+Since init functions do not have any inputs or outputs, they can only work by side effect, interacting with package-level functions and variables.

+Go allows you to declare multiple init functions in a single package, or even in a single file in a package.

+The primary use of init functions today is to initialize package-level variables that can’t be configured in a single assignment.

+You should only declare a single init function per package, even though Go allows you to define multiple.